RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q15).
 What is a dual-axis?

-Ans:- Dual axis or Multiple axes in Tableau is a progressive feature.
-It helps us to visualize two or more than two measures together in a single view.
-Tableau have introduced this feature in the version 8 and it has evolved since then.
+Ans:- Dual axis or Multiple axes in Tableau is an advanced feature.
+It helps us visualize two or more measures together in a single view.
+Tableau introduced this feature in version 8, and it has evolved since then.

-Ans:- If statistics is living in a single source, it is usually applicable to apply Joins. while your statistics isn't in one region mixing is the maximum possible way to create a left join like the connection between your primary and secondary records resources.
+Ans:- If statistics is living in a single source, it is usually applicable to apply Joins.
+While your statistics aren't in one region, mixing is the maximum possible way to create a left join, like the connection between your primary and secondary records resources.

 Q17).
-Can you create relational joins in Tableau without creating a new table?
+Can you create relationally joins in Tableau without creating a new table?

 Q18).
 What is the story in Tableau?

-Ans:-A story is a sheet that includes a series of worksheets or dashboards that paintings together to deliver information. you may create memories to expose how facts are connected, offer context, exhibit how selections relate to outcomes, or surely make a compelling case. each person sheet in a tale is called a tale point.
+Ans:- Story is a sheet that includes a series of worksheets or dashboards that paint together to deliver information.
+You may create memories to expose how facts are connected, offer context, exhibit how selections relate to outcomes, or surely make a compelling case.
+Each person sheet in a tale is called a tale point.

 Q19).
-Point out what's the difference among published facts assets and embedded statistics sources in Tableau?
+Point out the difference between published facts assets and embedded statistics sources in Tableau.

-Ans:- Connection information is the info of statistics that you need to carry into Tableau. earlier than publishing it, you could create an extract of the equal.
+Ans:- Connection information is the statistics you must carry into Tableau.
+Earlier than publishing it, you could create an extract of the equal.

-published information supply: It carries connection records this is independent of any workbook.
+• Published information supply: It carries connection records independent of any workbook.

-Embedded statistics supply: It carries connection records that's connected to a workbook
+• Embedded statistics supply: It carries connection records connected to a workbook

 Q20).
 What is a Calculated Field, and How Will You Create One?

-Ans:- Calculated fields are created the use of formulas based on other fields. these fields do no longer exist however are created by means of you.
+Ans:- Calculated fields are created using formulas based on other fields.
+These fields no longer exist however are created using you.

 There are three principal kinds of calculations that you may create: